Highlights of Everest Base Camp Trek

 Fly from Manthali Airport

 The distance between Ramechhap and Kathmandu is 146 kilometers.
-When traveling to Lukla from Kathmandu won't seem realistic, airlines operate daily flights to the Manthali airport, which is home to Ramechhap's administrative offices.
+While traveling to Lukla from Kathmandu won't seem realistic, airlines operate daily flights to the Manthali airport, which is home to Ramechhap's administrative offices.
 It just takes 17 minutes to get from Manthali airport to Lukla on a flight, which helps travelers avoid backed-up air traffic during peak seasons.
 Ramechhap is reachable from Kathmandu by bus, jeep, or private vehicle and is a four-hour trip away.
 There is little possibility of a delay or cancellation due to air traffic when departing from Manthali Airport because it entirely handles flights to Lukla.

 How cold is it at Everest Base Camp?